-The trade minister, one of the bookmakers' favorites to replace Johnson, announced her bid for the leadership on Sunday.
-A poll of party members published July 4 by website Conservative Home put her as the second favorite choice, behind the current defense secretary Ben Wallace, who has ruled himself out of the race.
+The trade minister is one of the bookmakers' favorites to replace Johnson.
+A poll of party members published last weekend by website Conservative Home put her as the second favorite choice, behind the current defense secretary Ben Wallace.

-A former British military officer who chairs the Foreign Affairs Committee, Tom Tugendhat has been one of Johnson's most robust critics and has called for the Conservative Party to drop its focus on "divisive politics."
+A former British military officer who chairs the Foreign Affairs Select Committee, Tom Tugendhat has been one of Johnson's most robust critics and has made no secret of his desire to become prime minister.

-Launching his leadership bid on Thursday in The Telegraph newspaper, Tugendhat wrote: "I have served before -- in the military, and now in Parliament.
+Writing in the UK newspaper The Telegraph, Tugendhat said: "I have served before - in the military, and now in Parliament.
 Now I hope to answer the call once again as prime minister.
 It's time for a clean start.
 It's time for renewal."

-Less than two days after he was appointed by Johnson to the role of chancellor, replacing Sunak, Nadhim Zahawi publicly called on Johnson to resign.
+Less than two days after he was appointed to chancellor, replacing Sunak, Nadhim Zahawi publicly called on Johnson to resign.
 "Do the right thing and go now," he said in a statement on Twitter accompanying a letter to the Prime Minister.

-Until his promotion, Zahawi, who joined the cabinet less than a year ago, was considered an unlikely choice as the next leader of the Conservative Party.
+Until his promotion, Zahawi, who joined the cabinet less than a year ago, was considered an unlikely choice as the next prime minister.
 But his rise under Johnson has been rapid, making his mark with early success as vaccines minister amid the coronavirus pandemic and then as education secretary.

 Despite voting to leave the European Union in 2016, Zahawi is widely admired among the moderates in the party.
 Crucially, as one Conservative source put it, "he's not been in government long enough to have any obvious defects and, despite supporting Boris even after the confidence vote, is not too tainted by association."

-Zahawi was born in Iraq to Kurdish parents and came to the UK as a child, when his family fled Saddam Hussein's regime.
+Zahawi was born in Iraq to Kurdish parents and came to the UK at 9 years old, when his family fled Saddam Hussein's regime.
 He is believed to be one of the richest politicians in the House of Commons, and helped found the polling company YouGov.

 A former health and foreign secretary, Jeremy Hunt lost the 2019 leadership vote to Johnson.
 He has since styled himself as an antidote to Johnson and is without question the highest profile contender on the moderate, ex-Remain side of the party.